Templarian/MaterialDesign/README.md

 ## Contribute

 Please do not make pull requests against this repositiory.
-All icons are managed through the Material Design Icons site by the various contributors.
+All icons are managed through the Material Design Icons site by the various contributors and synced instantly.
 If you want to become a contributor [read more](http://materialdesignicons.com/contribute).

 ### Icon Suggestions